Your Job Search Checklist Updated for Coronavirus

 1. Get updated on tech.
 It’s more important than ever that you become familiar with the tech around job search and recruitment.
 Many recruitment drives are moving online, so even job fairs for graduate level will replace in-person events.
 It will also take a while for in-person networking to happen on a large-scale, so get comfortable with Zoom coffees.
 That once out-moded voice call is making a come back as well.
 Sign up for job posting alerts so you get notifications as soon as they are posted.

 2. Practise your pitch to tricky interview questions.
 Why should we hire you?
 This should be 30 seconds max.
-Following this crisis, there's a good chance that you'll be asked about how you experienced lockdown and how you coped.
+Following this crisis, there’s a good chance that you’ll be asked about how you experienced lockdown and how you coped.
 Be authentic.
 If you were able to learn a new skill or took up a new hobby, then good for you.
 Or if your challenge was learning how to teach primary school or grade 9 maths online, then say that.
+If the interviewer is not receptive – that might indicate you should pass.

 3. Practise for automated interviews.
 This is especially important now that many parts of the hiring process will now be conducted on-line and automated.
 These are different to online interviews (see below) where questions will be presented by software without interaction with a person!
-They need practice and can be challenging as they are usually timed.
+They need practise and can be challenging as they are usually timed.
 Make sure you are comfortable with the tech.

 Do you dress to impress?
 Try our Introductory Professional Image Consultation.